youzan/zent/packages/zent/src/popover/README_en-US.md

                 BottomLeft     BottomCenter     BottomRight
 ```

-except for 12 kinds of basic position algorithm, there is 6 position algorithm to automatically determine appropriate position according to the left space in screen: `AutoBottomLeft`，`AutoBottomCenter`, `AutoBottomRight`, `AutoTopLeft`, `AutoTopCenter` and `AutoTopRight`. those algorithm is used for dropdown widget。
+Except for 12 kinds of basic position algorithm, there is 6 position algorithm to automatically determine appropriate position according to the left space in screen: `AutoBottomLeft`，`AutoBottomCenter`, `AutoBottomRight`, `AutoTopLeft`, `AutoTopCenter` and `AutoTopRight`. those algorithm is used for dropdown widget。

-every object in position algorithm has a `locate` function which can be used to implement a combination of positioning algorithms.
+Every object in position algorithm has a `locate` function which can be used to implement a combination of positioning algorithms.

 ```jsx